 This gene encodes the major capsid protein VP39.
 It is present in all baculovirus genomes.
-It was originally characterized in OpMNPV (278) and AcMNPV (279).
-It interacts with 38K (Ac98) (177).
+It was originally characterized in OpMNPV (342) and AcMNPV (343).
+It interacts with 38K (Ac98) (223).
 Deletion of Bm72 from BmNPV resulted in no apparent BV production (15).
-It has been observed that VP39 interacts with a conserved domain of kinesin 1 and it has been suggestion that this interaction is involved in the transport of nucleocapsids destined to become BV to the cell membrane after their assembly in nuclei (280).
+It has been observed that VP39 interacts with a conserved domain of kinesin 1 and it has been suggestion that this interaction is involved in the transport of nucleocapsids destined to become BV to the cell membrane after their assembly in nuclei (344).
+A conserved glycine at 276 is essential for infectivity and appeared to influence very late gene expression.
+Based on mutagenic analysis it appears to be required for proper DNA packaging and nucleocapsid assembly (345).